Wagah (film)

 Wagah (/wɑːɡɑːh/) is a 2016 Indian Tamil-language romantic action film written and directed by G. N. R. Kumaravelan.
 The film stars Vikram Prabhu and Ranya Rao, while D. Imman composes the soundtrack.
-Set in Wagah, the flashpoint border post between India and Pakistan, the film revolves around an Indian soldier who finds himself in a tough situation when he is caught by Pakistani soldiers while safely escorting his girlfriend to her home in Pakistan.
+Set in Wagah, the flashpoint border post between India and Pakistan, the film revolves around an Indian soldier who finds himself in a tough situation when he is caught by Pakistani soldiers while trying to escort his girlfriend to her home in Pakistan.

-Wagah was extensively shot in Pahalgam, Jammu and Kashmir and a few extreme border locations which had very tight securities.
+Wagah was extensively shot in Pahalgam, Jammu and Kashmir and a few extreme border locations which had very tight security.
 The audio of the film was launched on 18 April 2016.

-Wagah released theatrically on 12 August 2016 in India and other countries.
-Upon its release, the film met mixed responses from both critics and audiences.
-In its first weekend, the film grossed Rs.66.72 lakhs from 189 shows.
-However, due to mixed reviews, the film later failed to sustain its collections at the box office.
+Wagah released theatrically on 12 August 2016.